kumatheworld/HiLo/README.md

-# hilo --- High&amp;Low Double Down Simulation and Expected Payout Calculation
+# HiLo --- High&amp;Low Double Down Simulation and Expected Payout Calculation
 Hi there!
 This is a tiny set of programs that analyzes a poker-like card game **High&amp;Low**.
 Here we go!

 ## Brief Description of the Game